CoolPenguin27/CoolPenguin27/README.md

-- 👋 Hey guys I'm CoolPenguin27 (SuperPenguin/SuperPenguin34 on other platforms)
+- 👋 Hey guys I'm SuperPenguin34
 Gamer, Roblox Dev and Linux Fan (Profile Pic Maker is listed on solo.to page)

 - 📫 How to reach me: https://solo.to/superpenguin